rstudio/mleap/cran-comments.md

 This is a resubmission.
 Changes:

 - Add SystemRequirements to DESCRIPTION.
-- Use sha256 checksum instead of md5, which is no longer available from Apache, for checking Maven download.
+- Fix failing test by using sha256 checksum instead of md5, which is no longer available from Apache, for checking Maven download.

 ## Test environments
 * local OS X install, R 3.4.4